KyranRana/basket-promotional-rules-applier/README.md

 # Basket Promotional Rule Applier

-This a command line program written using Node.js and TypeScript which applies specific promotional rules to a dummy basket consisting of items provided via user input.
+This is a command line program written using Node.js and TypeScript which applies specific promotional rules to a dummy basket consisting of items provided via user input.

 The items the user can select from can be found below: